jaliph/auto-dm/README.md

 - Only activates when both `OLLAMA_URL` and `OLLAMA_MODEL` are configured
 - Automatically disables if Ollama server is unavailable
 - Graceful fallback - doesn't affect other WhatsApp functionality

+#### **Automatic Chat Participant Management**
+- New chat participants are automatically created when they send their first message
+- Auto-reply is enabled by default for new participants
+- Use the chat participant APIs to manage auto-reply settings per participant
+- Disable auto-reply for specific participants without affecting others
+- Chat participant data is stored in MSSQL database for persistence and scalability

 #### **Response Cleaning**
 Automatically removes common AI thinking patterns: